 Step 5: Sort through your parents’ personal finances

-Along with your parents’ house, you’re also inheriting any debt that property has, and all its bills, too.
-If you don’t keep on top of those finances, you’ll only complicate the home sale process.
+Along with your parents’ house, you’re inheriting the property’s debt and ongoing bills.
+If you don’t keep on top of those finances, you could further complicate the home sale process.

 “Figuring out the financials of the house needs to be dealt with early on,” advises McKee.
 “Your agent can help you find out if there’s an existing mortgage, who it’s being paid to, and how it’s being paid, such as a direct debit, or if your parents were paying it online or writing a check.”